Shanghai Communiqué: Legacy

 In a March 1972 visit to Taipei, US diplomat Marshall Green argued to Taiwanese Foreign Minister Chow Shu-Kai that the acceptance of the communiqué represented a change in PRC priorities.
 Namely, Green argued the communiqué demonstrated that the PRC valued peace with the United States above confrontation with Taiwan, and subsequently increased the security of Taiwan.

 William F. Buckley Jr., the conservative anti-communist commentator who accompanied Nixon on the trip, was critical, however.
 He wrote an extensive attack in National Review of March 1972, calling the Communiqué a "staggering capitulation" that represented the loss of "any remaining sense of moral mission in the world."

 The aftermath of the Watergate scandal later in 1972 led Nixon to deprioritize further diplomatic efforts with the PRC.

 Relations between the two countries were officially normalized with the Joint Communiqué on the Establishment of Diplomatic Relations, issued on January 1, 1979, which is the same day that Taiwan Relations Act retroactively entered into force, and the day after official diplomatic relations with Republic of China ended.

 In a February 2017 opinion piece for The Diplomat, National Committee on U.S.-China Relations president Stephen Orlins praised the Shanghai Communiqué for the cross-strait stability it offered for Taiwan.
-Orlins said the communiqué helps ensure confidence with Western investment in Taiwan because of the wide-ranging impacts of the opening of China and continued high-level cross-strait dialogue.
+Orlins said the communiqué helps ensure confidence with Western investment in Taiwan because of the wide-ranging impacts of the reform and opening up in China and continued high-level cross-strait dialogue.